cblev/hello-world/README.md

 # hello-world
 Testing out some stuff on GitHub.

-Hoping o expand my skills and make some great programs.
+Hoping to expand my skills and make some great programs.